jsilvaayala/cse15l-lab-reports/LabR1.md

 `cd ~`

+This command changes your current working directory to your home directory.

 `ls -lat`

+This command is used to list files and directions in a directory in a long format, sorted by modification

 `ls -a`

+This command lists all files and directories.

 `cp /home/linux/ieng6/cs15lsp23/public/hello.txt ~/`

+This command will copy the hello.txt file into the hime directory.

 `cat /home/linux/ieng6/cs15lsp23/public/hello.txt`

+This command displays the contents of the hello.txt file.

 Finally to log out of the computer you type "exit" into the terminal or use Ctrl + D.